hopecatcher/devops-challenge/README.md

 # DevOps Challenge

-Dockerize and Deploy a sample ruby on rails application With Redis, Postgress, Unicorn and Sidekiq using Kubernates
+Dockerize and Deploy a sample ruby on rails application With Redis, Postgress, Unicorn and Sidekiq using Kubernates.

 ## Prerequisites

-Follow The Blog in https://semaphoreci.com/community/tutorials/dockerizing-a-ruby-on-rails-application to dockerize the application using a docker-compose file
+Follow The Blog in https://semaphoreci.com/community/tutorials/dockerizing-a-ruby-on-rails-application to dockerize the application using a docker-compose file.

-Install kubectl, minikube and kompose to run and deploy the application in Kubernates as below
+Install kubectl, minikube and kompose to run and deploy the application in Kubernates as below.

 ```
 $curl -LO https://storage.googleapis.com/kubernetes-release/release/$(curl -s https://storage.googleapis.com/kubernetes-release/release/stable.txt)/bin/linux/amd64/kubectl && chmod +x ./kubectl && sudo mv ./kubectl /usr/local/bin/kubectl